NVIDIA/aistore/cmd/cli/resources/users.md

 ## Command List

-All commands (except logout) require AuthN URL that can be either passed in command line `AUTHN_URL=http://AUTHNSRV ais auth add ...` or export environment variable `export AUTHN_URL=http://AUTNSRV`.
-Where `AUTHNSRV` is hostname:port of AuthN server.
+All commands (except logout) send requests to AuthN URL defined in AIS CLI configuration file.
+Configuration can be overridden with environment variable `AUTHN_URL`, e.g., `AUTHN_URL=http://10.0.0.20:52001 ais auth add ...`.

 Adding and removing a user requires superuser permissions.
 Superuser login and password can be provided in command line: